How to roll multiple years of unpaid tax debt into a single, simplified monthly payment.

 Unpaid tax debt is divided by date

-Every individual tax debt represents a delinquent balance for a specific year, which is evidenced by the itemized details provided on your IRS notice of assessment.
-Additionally, the debt from each year generates its own penalties and interest (those extra charges for not having paid the liability by the original due date).
-It can seem daunting, then, to have a tax debt notice in hand, only to receive another for a completely separate year.
-Fortunately, the IRS will provide a workable solution.
+Every individual tax debt represents a delinquent balance for a specific year.
+You can find details on the IRS notice of assessment that they send you by mail.
+Additionally, the debt from each year generates its own penalties and interest.
+These are extra charges you incur for not paying by the original due date.
+It can seem daunting, then, to have a tax debt notice in hand, only to receive another one for a different year.
+Fortunately, the IRS provides a workable solution.

 The most common tax debt consolidation solution

 Perhaps the most popular IRS resolution is the installment agreement (IA).
 This plan enables you to pay your tax debt back in fixed monthly installments, rather than all at once.
-Depending on the size of your balance, your payments may be stretched out as far as six years.
+Depending on the size of your balance, you can stretch out the repyment period up to six years.
 And while penalties and interest continue to accrue for the life of your debt, you don’t have to pay several different installment agreements at one time.
 The IRS will include tax debts from several different years into one IA, allowing you the relative comfort of just one monthly tax bill.